larry-svds/DevopsPlay/portlandCluster/notes-on-centos7-nfs.md

     sudo mkdir -p /mnt/nfs
     sudo mount 172.16.222.6:/home/nfs /mnt/nfs

+ on macos you may need to do this.

+    sudo  mount_nfs -o resvport 172.16.222.6:/home/nfs /mnt/nfs

+Not sure why it works.. but it does.
+From here. https://thornelabs.net/2013/10/15/operation-not-permitted-mounting-nfs-share-on-os-x-mountain-lion.html

 ## Unable to chown locally with sudo.

 THere is a security issue with this but it does make it work a bit easier in a dev